-The AWAP, as it operates in the state of Texas, is in substantial compliance with Rule 703.
+The AWAP, as it operates in the state of Ohio, is in substantial compliance with the federal Magnuson-Moss Warranty Act and its related Administrative Rule 703.
 The NCDS administrative staff and the NCDS program demonstrated a clear commitment to ensure fair and expeditious resolution of warranty disputes as did all the members of the arbitration panel.
 Each case was reviewed and decided based upon written submissions from the respective parties.
 The administrative staff of NCDS is clearly dedicated to the program's mission and demonstrates a high degree of professionalism.

 III.
-Florida
+South Carolina